ABFall2020/Project_4/README.md

 # Coclusion

-  * Overall conclusion of our project  Single females and Males who enrolled at an average age of 26 are at a hiher risk to dropout
+  * Overall conclusion of our project  Single females and Males who enrolled at an average age of 26 we can predict they are at a higher risk to dropout

 ![image](https://github.com/ABFall2020/Project_4/assets/152649998/b42c93bb-5273-4a9b-9e23-5d81112a9fcb)